Different ability

 Yet, some people love claiming that’s not disability.
 If it’s not then what is?

 That’s why, I guess, I so value my relationship with my psychiatric nurse.
 She seems to be this person who gets me, somehow.
-Maybe I should ask her if I’m disabled or not?
-But then, if I wasn’t, she wouldn’t have me on her books, would she?
-But I could still ask just to see what she will say.
+Maybe I should ask if she thinks my autism disables me or not.